slightlyoff/web-fundamentals-curriculum/HOW_TO_HIRE.md

   - Image format tradeoffs
   - DOM

 > Note: JavaScript doesn't even make the list, let alone JS frameworks, but DOM does.
-This is because JavaScript knowledge untethered to the interals of the browser (via DOM) is worse-than-useless.
+This is because JavaScript knowledge untethered to the internals of the browser (via DOM) is worse-than-useless.
 In the current era of inverted values, JavaScript and framework skills have become valued over the user experience, leading to large-scale losses for businesses that invest in JS-driven UI.

-This guide prescribes neither a specific interview style or methodology, nor a specific set of model technical questions, but it is recommended that the above list of skills be tested _in order_ to allow candidates to fail-fast, reducing interviewer time-spent on non-essential skills, whilst concentrating time in the most important areas.
+This guide prescribes neither a specific interview style or methodology nor a specific set of model technical questions.
+Still, it is recommended interviewers test the above list of skills _in order_ to allow candidates to fail-fast, reducing time spent on non-essential skills, whilst concentrating time in indispensible areas.

 Your organisation may also require that frontend developers work to integrate their work into backends built in various stacks.
-Testing for these skills, or capacity to learn them, is reasonable.
-Skilled frontend developers are polyglot, as it's a require to master multiple languages just to deliver a document with styling applied.
+Testing for these skills, or the aptitude to learn them, is reasonable.
+Skilled frontend developers are polyglot, as multiple languages are required just to deliver a document with styling applied.

 ## Resume Filtering and Credentials

-The last decade of JS-first web development has atrophied the skills of recruiters and managers when it comes to looking for web development fundamentals.
-In their place, new proxies for seniority have been invented and promigulated.
+The last decade of JS-first web development has atrophied the skills of recruiters and managers looking for web development fundamentals.
+In their place, new proxies for seniority have been invented and promulgated.
 To attract the right skills, you will now need to cast a somewhat wider net and work to see through "modern" resumes to spot the deeper experience hiding in a candidate's CV.

 Some "old skool" skills to look for include: